MitchellSparrow/Masters-Dissertation-Source-Code/v1/machine_learning/LSTM/README.md

 # LSTM Model

-The following folder contains all of the code used to build and train the U-Net semantic segmentation model.
+The following folder contains all of the code used to build and train the LSTM model.

 # Training results